I love making wreaths now for fall and this has to be my favorite DIY wreath ever! Copper is the perfect accent color for fall, don’t you think?

 Here is how the leaves looked when they were all painted.

-I wasn’t sure what kind of glue would work the best with aluminum.
+There are so many types of glue, I wasn’t sure what kind of glue would work the best with aluminum.
 I tested a lot of options and of course, my hot glue gun worked the best.

 To attach the leaves to the wreath frame, just glue them to the frame, one at a time.